AkiraGiShinichi/cookiecutter-qml/README.rst

     $ application_title [Template]: Enter the title of your application.
 This name is also used as an entry point into the application.

+    $ application_title [PySide2]: Enter the target PySide version

-    $ project_short_description [A PyQt5 GUI application]: Enter a short description about your project.
+    $ project_short_description [A PySide2 GUI application]: Enter a short description about your project.

     $ version [0.0.1]: Enter the version number for your application.